Install and upgrade Bolt

 Directly curl the endpoints with credentials to download Bolt using the following steps.

-1. Make sure to copy the download link for the macOS package you'd like to download from the previous section.
+1. Copy the download link for the macOS package you'd like to download from the previous section.

-2. Export either of the following sets of credentials, ensuring that you use either a Forge username and password or a PE username and password.
+2. Export either of the following sets of credentials, ensuring that you use either a Puppet Core username and password or a PE username and password.

 • Puppet Core: The string literal forge-key as the username and the Puppet Forge API key associated with your Puppet Core free or paid user as the password.
 For more information about the API key, see Purchasing Puppet Core and Accessing Puppet Core for limited use for testing or development.